sbmlteam/libsbml/README.txt

 6. LICENSING AND DISTRIBUTION
 -----------------------------

+LibSBML incorporates a third-party software library, MiniZip 1.01e, copyright (C) 1998-2005 Gilles Vollant, released under terms compatible with the LGPL.
+Please see the file src/compress/00README.txt for more information about MiniZip 1.01e and its license terms.

+Licensing and Distribution Terms for libSBML:

 Copyright 2005-2009 California Institute of Technology.
-Copyright 2002-2005 California Institute of Technology and the
-                    Japan Science and Technology Agency.
+Copyright 2002-2005 California Institute of Technology and the Japan Science and Technology Agency.

 LibSBML is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published